15 Best Hikes in Sydney (From Bush to Coast)

 Grade: Moderate

-For the best views along the track, head to the Crater Cove and Arabanoo lookout points at Dobroyd Head.
-These lookouts offer incredible views of Sydney Harbour, North Head, and South Head.
+For the best views along the trail, make sure to stop at the Crater Cove and Arabanoo lookout points at Dobroyd Head, offering breathtaking panoramas of Sydney Harbour, North Head, and South Head.

 Grade: Moderate